JosmarSuarez/Instance_Segmentation_Sandbox/README.md

 ```
 ### /01_annotation_tools/background_substraction/opencv_operations.ipynb
 This is a jupyter notebook that creates a video or folder applying morpholical operations to videos
+### /01_annotation_tools/mul_folder_to_single_folder.ipynb
+This notebook takes all the images inside a folder and subfolders and stores them into a single folder
 ### /01_annotation_tools/bit_to_polyV3.ipynb
 This jupyter notebook creates annotation files in COCO format (Representing the segmentations as polygons) using a folder containing mask annotations as input
 ### /01_annotation_tools/bit_to_RLE.ipynb